TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 Setting

-You can set schedule function on Schedule page.
-(Please go to "Setting → Advance → Schedule → Setting") For more details, you can check Section 7.5.
+You can set the schedule function on the Schedule page (go to "Setting → Advance → Schedule → Setting").
+For more details, see Section 7.5.

-You can set to send an image file by SMTP server periodically by selecting On to send the image file by SMTP server linked with setting period.
+You can set the camera to send an image file via SMTP server periodically by selecting On, and the image will be sent according to the set period.

-Suffix: Select a suffix to be added to the file name sent by SMTP.
+Image file name: Enter the file name of the image sent via SMTP, up to 10 alphanumeric characters, hyphens (-), and underscores (_).
+Suffix: Select a suffix to be added to the file name sent via SMTP.

 Schedule